peter-kal/focuzd/README.md

 - [x] fix issue, Next() not working properly when not skipping

   ### for release 1.1 minor release

-  - [ ] make sounds when changing state(opt-in)

-  - [ ] consider different widgets for settings

 - [x] add greek language support

 - [x] consider adding a circular progress indicator along with the countdown

 - [x] display finish time

 ### for release 2.0(still thinking)

 - [ ] add statistics and analytics

+- [ ] consider different widgets for settings